 When your business engages in projects involving third-party IP creation, there are several key steps you can take to mitigate risks:

 - Establish IP ownership early.
 Clearly define IP ownership from the outset.
 This is often a crucial negotiation point that can affect project costs.
-Determine whether one party will own it outright or if there will there be joint ownership with specified rights for each party.
+Determine whether one party will own it outright or if there will be joint ownership with specified rights for each party.

 - Draft comprehensive commercial agreements.
 Include essential terms that protect your IP rights in agreements.
 Regularly review contracts with consultants, third parties, and employees to ensure they are robust and safeguard your IP.